JvanKatwijk/qt-dab/README.md

 on the system is activated.
 The *configuration and control* widget contains a selector for switching this off, such that one might choose one's own browser.

+NEW is that on closing the http handler and if on the configuration window the checkbix **map close** is selected, the webbrowser closes.
+If one closes the webbrowser, the - the other way around - the http handler is closed.

 EPG Handling and time tables
 =================================================================